In this section

 The Australian Competition and Consumer Commission (ACCC) and the Australian Securities and Investments Commission (ASIC) have published a Debt collection guideline for collectors and creditors.

 Debt collectors must be licensed and have to comply with debt collection guidelines.

 A debt collector must not:

-If you think a debt collector is acting unfairly or isn’t complying with the debt collection guidelines, you can make a complaint to the Australian Competition and Consumer Commission or the Australian Securities and Investments Commission.
+If you think a debt collector is acting unfairly or isn’t complying with the debt collection guidelines, you can make a complaint to the ACCC or ASIC.

 If you’re being harassed by a debt collector, you should get legal advice.

-The Australian Competition and Consumer Commission have information about dealing with debt collectors.
+The ACCC has information about dealing with debt collectors.